 Rinse and dry sweet woodruff.
 Remove leaves from stems and spread them on a large plate.
 Let dry and wilt for at least 8 hours, or overnight.

 Place 2 cups of half and half in a saucepan and add the leaves.
 Slowly heat it until it starts to barely simmer.
 Cover, remove from heat, and let steep for 1 hour.
 Strain the milk through a fine sieve into a double boiler and discard leaves.
 Add eggs and sugar, stirring constantly 10–15 minutes, or until the mixture thickens and coats a spoon.
-Stir in remaining half and half.
+Stir in remaining half and half and heavy cream.
 Transfer to a container with a tight-fitting lid, and place a layer of waxed paper on the surface.
 Chill overnight.
 Process according to the ice cream maker’s directions.